 I can’t believe it’s taken me forever to write up this post!
-I know there are a ton of carry on guides out there, but I figured everyone’s travel styles vary a little, and I don’t know about you, but I always love seeing how other people travel.
+There are plenty of posts out there covering carry on essentials, but we know everyone’s travel styles vary.
+I don’t know about you, but I always love seeing how other people travel.

 In general, we pack as light as possible and rarely check in a bag (seriously, I packed for 14 days in a carry-on bag with plenty of space left for gifts and Jacob’s shirts).
 And in my smaller personal item, I make sure that I always have these items handy:

 15 CARRY ON ESSENTIALS TO TAKE ON EVERY FLIGHT